Kotlin/kotlinx.serialization/samples/README.md

 ## Launching samples

-You can use `./gradlew run`  in a folder with particular sample.
+You can use `./gradlew run` to run all samples or `./gradlew :folder-name:run` to run a particular sample.